-Food security and development of agricultural markets
+Food security and agricultural development in South Sudan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Overall term: 2017 to 2020

 The food security situation in South Sudan has deteriorated continuously in recent years as a result of war and ongoing crises.
 For the first time since 2011, the United Nations has declared a state of famine in an African country.

 Violent conflicts have been progressively destabilising the southern regions since 2016.
 As the main areas of agricultural production are in these regions, food security in the country has completely collapsed.
 According to estimates by international organisations, the number of people suffering from severe malnutrition was 5.5 million in 2017.
 This corresponds to 47 per cent of the total population.

 Food security has improved for the population affected by conflicts and malnutrition.

 The project operates in two fields of activity that can be expanded, extended or reduced on a flexible basis, depending on the development of the situation on the ground.
 These are as follows: the direct improvement of the nutritional status of target groups; and the resumption and expansion of agricultural production.

 Field of activity 1 acts to improve the nutritional status of malnourished children and women.
 This relieves an acute emergency situation and eases the hunger crisis.
 Field of activity 2 is structured in such a way that farming families will produce (more) food again.
 In the medium term and after harvesting, these families can then stabilise food security and reduce dependency on food aid.
 If the situation on the ground so permits, the project supports families from areas where there is the potential for bigger harvests so that surpluses can once again be produced for the market in the medium to long term.